Campus facilities are closed until further notice.

 For your convenience, pay on line via the secure payment suite accessed through CougarWeb.
 Log into your account, then from Student Quick Links select CougarPay (Manage Payments & eRefunds).
 You may pay by credit card or web check.
 Click on our Tuition and Fees page for more information.

-Pay at the Bursar/Cashier offices at Central Park, Courtyard Center, Preston Ridge, or Spring Creek campus during regular business hours on or before payment deadlines.
+Pay at the Bursar/Cashier offices at the Frisco campus (PRC), McKinney campus (CPC), Plano campus (SCC) or Courtyard Center during regular business hours on or before payment deadlines.

 Two-party, out-of-state, and/or temporary checks are not accepted.
 Collin College reserves the right to refuse any out of state check, including corporate checks.
 Checks issued by credit card companies are not accepted.